now-is/chicommons-maps/README.md

 * Log into Backend container's terminal: `docker exec -it web-prod /bin/bash`

 ### Option 3: Local (without Docker)
 Local mode is the most complex method for installation.
 The process installs a production-like environment outside of Docker.
-It is not recommended.
+It is not recommended for everyday development.
+It is only useful to run local debugging tools.

 #### Installation
 1. Install Prerequisites